hbolzan/new-framework/README.md

 JS Biz Framework was created to meet a very specific need: developing business web applications.

 ## Motivation
 In 2007 I started writing a desktop application aimed at small industries.
-In 2013 I began to feel the need of a web version, but there was a lot to migrate.
-Fortunately, most part of the application was built over a framework that renders CRUD forms, formsets, menus, and reports.
-So, if I wrote a web client that was able to parse the definitions for the existing desktop framework, I could magically migrate a wide portion of the system.
-Early in 2018 I began a project called [reagent-metaforms](https://github.com/hbolzan/reagent-metaforms) written in ClojureScript and, after a year of hard work, it proved to be a great failure.
+In 2013 I began to feel the need of a web version, but there was a lot of code to migrate.
+Fortunately, a large portion of the application was built over a framework that renders CRUD forms, formsets, menus, and reports.
+So, if I wrote a web client that was able to parse the definitions for the existing desktop framework, I could magically migrate lots of forms and reports.
+Early in 2018 I started a project called [reagent-metaforms](https://github.com/hbolzan/reagent-metaforms) written in ClojureScript.
+After a year of hard work, it ended up being a huge failure.
 In 2019 I decided to start it all over, writing in JS this time.

 ## But, after all, what does it do?
 So far, it takes a JSON definition like